Skip to main content

 Overview

-This project was designed to support the Southeast Conservation Adaptation Strategy (SECAS) effort in developing a collaborative network of conservation partners, shared conservation goals, and regional strategies to manage fish, wildlife, and other natural resources into the future.
-The project team conducted a detailed review and evaluation of southeastern State Wildlife Action Plans and determined that while states share a collective concern about the threat of climate change, adaptation strategies tended to be general and often vague, and wildlife management goals tended to emphasize the persistence of species and habitats rather than managing for future system changes.
-We recommended a variety of steps to enhance cross-state and regional wildlife conservation that better accounts for future change.
-This included initiating a successful state-based effort to develop a list of Regional Species of Greatest Conservation Need (RSGCN).
-Future urban development, fire hazards, and climate shifts were mapped to demonstrate how these impact conservation goals and objectives with respect to plausible future scenarios of land and climate change impacts.
-Project products include reports on the assessment findings, RSGCN list, and visualizations of scenarios of change in the Southeast.
+This project supports the Southeast Conservation Adaptation Strategy (SECAS).
+SECAS has a network of conservation partners, shared conservation goals, and regional management strategies.
+The partnership works to conserve resources into the future.
+We conducted a detailed review of southeastern State Wildlife Action Plans.
+We found that while states are concerned about climate change, adaptation strategies tended to be general and vague.
+Wildlife management goals tended to focus on the persistence of species and habitats.
+Ideally, these goals would consider and manage for future changes in ecosystems.
+We recommended multiple steps for including future change projections in regional wildlife conservation.
+This included starting a state-based list of Regional Species of Greatest Conservation Need (RSGCN).
+We mapped future urban development, fire hazards, and climate shifts.
+These maps show how these projected changes impact conservation goals and objectives.
+This project helps visualize future changes in the Southeast.

 Project Goal 1: Assess conservation and resource management plans for existing goals and objectives